 🍽 Serving suggestions

 Board - Don't feel like you need to have a big fancy board or large platter for your charcuterie.
-You can use a cutting board, a collection of smaller platters placed together or you can even set up your display on parchment paper laid right on the countertop or other flat surface.
+You can use a cutting board, a collection of smaller platters placed together or you can even set up your display on parchment paper right on the countertop.

 Quantities - Depending on your number of guests, plan on about 3-4 ounces of combined meat and cheese per person on your charcuterie board when serving it alongside other appetizers.
-If the platter is going to be served more as a main course, then increase the quantities to 6-8 ounces per person.
+For a main course, increase the quantities to 6-8 ounces per person.

-Serving - Make sure to serve items that are easy to grab, easy to eat, and don't make too much of a mess for your guests.
+Serving - For the perfect charcuterie board, make sure to serve items that are easy to grab, easy to eat, and don't make too much of a mess.
 The goal is simplicity so you all can enjoy your time talking and spending time with each other.
-Make sure to include tongs, forks or toothpicks, spoons, or knives to easily serve the items on the board.
+Make sure to include tongs, forks, toothpicks, spoons, or knives to easily serve the items on the board.

 🔪 Step by step instructions

-First, find a large board or platter to serve as your base and add a couple of platters or containers.
-Fill the containers with items that contain liquid such as olives or spreads or things that would be best separated from the other items such as sliced bread or crackers.
+First, find a large board or platter to serve as your base, and then add a couple of platters or containers.
+Fill the containers with items that contain liquid or things that will get soggy.

-Next, arrange the selection of cheeses around the board so they are evenly distributed, making sure to leave some room for slicing.
+Next, evenly distribute the selection of cheeses around the board.
+Make sure to leave room for people to slice and serve.

-Cut fresh fruit into slices and arrange them next to the cheese.
-Fold or bunch up the sliced meat into different shapes for easy grabbing and tuck them into spots around the cheeses and fruit.
+Cut fresh fruit into slices and then arrange them next to the cheese.
+Fold or bunch up the sliced meat into different shapes for easy grabbing.
+Tuck them into spots around the cheeses and fruit.

-The last step is to fill in any of the empty spots with dried fruit, nuts, or any other smaller items.
+The last step is to fill in any remaining space with dried fruit, nuts, or any other smaller items.
 Once everything is on the board, items can be adjusted to make sure there are no empty spots and that everything is easily accessible.

 ⭐ Expert tips